haniae/Team2-CBA-Project/README.md

 ## 🧠 Retrieval & ML Internals

-BenchmarkOS combines **deterministic data prep** with **retrieval-augmented generation (RAG)** so every answer traces back to persisted facts.
+FinalyzeOS combines **deterministic data prep** with **retrieval-augmented generation (RAG)** so every answer traces back to persisted facts.
 The RAG layer has been significantly enhanced to support portfolio management and machine learning forecasting with comprehensive technical details.

 ### 🔤 Natural-Language Parsing (Deterministic)